Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 Link Aggregation (LACP) is highly beneficial, as it increases your server's total bandwidth while providing network redundancy in case a network interface fails.

-Although rescue mode is based on the Debian 12 operating system, its network configuration relies on the `ifupdown` utility, instead of `netplan`.
+Although rescue mode is based on the Debian 12 operating system, its network configuration relies on the `ifupdown` utility, instead of `Netplan`.

 If you have a server that supports link aggregation and you wish to configure it in rescue mode, please refer to [this guide](/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian9).